PathwayOS/PathwayOS-Store/README.md

 # PathwayOS Store
-The official app store for the RedHat based PathwayOS Linux distribution.
+The official app store for PathwayOS.

+Available for Linux and Windows.